Who Might be Liable for a Commercial Trucking Accident

 Who Might be Liable for a Semi or Commercial Trucking Accident?

 • The trucking company.
 Trucking companies will have responsibility for accidents caused by their employees in the ordinary course of business.
-They may also have independent liability if they acted negligently, such as by hiring a driver who did not have a valid license or who had a history of causing accidents.
+They may also have independent liability if they acted negligently.
+Such as by hiring a driver who did not have a valid license or who had a history of causing accidents.

 • A third party driver.
 If a third party acts negligently, such as swerving in front of a truck driver so that the truck driver must also swerve, the third party driver may also be liable.